 However, adopting a new solution or kind of technology can be time-consuming and expensive.
 Most business owners only want to pick up new tech that they know will make a major difference when it comes to their day-to-day operations.

 These four technologies are some of the most essential for small and medium businesses.
 They can help you improve everything from your customer relationship management to your marketing to your online storefront.
 If you are thinking about adding some of these tools, you will be in control of a lot more data that you need to store, retrieve, and transmit.
 Therefore, your computers and systems might need an update.
 This is when services like Sydney IT Support come into play to help you update and look after all this new information your systems will be managing.
 If you haven’t adopted them yet, you could be missing out on some major competitive advantages.

 1. Customer Relationship Management (CRM) Tools

 Customer relationship management CRM) tools are software platforms that help you grow leads, secure sales and build stronger relationships with your existing customers.
-A CRM lets you organize all the data you have on your past and current customers.
+An online CRM lets you organize all the data you have on your past and current customers.
 It allows you to segment them better, boost communications, improve targeted marketing and ensure you’re really meeting their needs.

 Exact features will vary from platform to platform, but most CRMs offer a few core ones.
 For example, you should expect your CRM to help you with lead and contact management, providing tech that makes it easier to follow up on leads and organize communications with potential customers.
 CRMs also usually include features that help you automate your marketing and analyze sales data.